Ashwin-Olakangal/Data-Structure-and-Algorithms/README.md

 # DSA
-A repo for learning DSA
+A repo for learning Data Structure and Algorithms